Hunting is Low-Impact Tourism

 Trophy hunters have a much lower impact on the environment than other tourists.
 They consume a much smaller proportion of resources (such as water), are happy with the most basic infrastructure, and tend to travel in small numbers.
 All foreign sportsmen have to be accompanied by a licensed professional hunter, who acts as a guide and is trained in wildlife management and skilled at tracking and hunting with minimum disturbance to the wildlife and its habitat.
 A national parks game scout accompanies hunters to ensure that quotas are observed, and hunting is banned between dusk and dawn.

-Every year local communities - with the technical assistance of the Parks Authority, determine a sustainable quota of animals that can be hunted on their lands that season, depending on the numbers of wildlife available in their areas.
+Every year local communities - with the technical assistance of the Department of National Parks, the WWF and other organisations - conduct a census of wildlife and determine a sustainable quota of animals that can be hunted on their lands that season.
 The quotas also allow for Problem Animal Control - the culling of individual animals which are persistent pests to people, their livestock or crops.
 Quotas ensure that wildlife populations are maintained at a level suitable for the local environment.
+(For more details on setting these quotas, see the appropriate fact sheet in this series).

 Hunting & Conservation